 The whole thing's made up.

-The whole thing manufactured, it's working like a charm.
+It's working like a charm.

 But we're told, don't tell the truth about Obama.

-Well then find somebody who is an expert campaign consultant who has a track record of winning elections.
+Well, then find somebody who is an expert campaign consultant, who has a track record of winning elections.

-Somebody tell me how we do this, then.
+Somebody tell me how we do this then.

-A brief timeout, ladies and gentlemen, we'll come back and we'll start with phone calls.
+We'll come back and we'll start with phone calls.

 Don't go away.

-And we start in St. Louis.
+Here we start in St. Louis.

-This is Lisa.
+This is Lyssa.

-Great to have you on the EIB network.
+Great to have you on the EIB Network.

 Hi.